simplek8s/simplek8s-website/content/news/2026-09/grub-secure-boot.md

-- **GRUB is the managed bootloader.** The boot menu uses named defaults (one entry per staged kernel, newest first), and both `simplek8sctl` and the Controller maintain it the same way: stage, re-point, prune — with the `Enroll MOK key` entry always kept last and never pruned.
+- **GRUB is the managed bootloader.** The boot menu uses named defaults (one entry per staged kernel, newest first), and both `nodectl` and the Controller maintain it the same way: stage, re-point, prune — with the `Enroll MOK key` entry always kept last and never pruned.
 Syslinux images keep booting exactly as before;
   nothing migrates them, nothing breaks them.